-- 1. When a child is placed in a foster home/kinship home as his/her initial foster care/kinship care placement, foster parents/kinship parents are authorized to spend up to a maximum of \$600 (per child/youth) without prior approval from the child or youth's caseworker or CSD worker.
-Foster/kinship parents are required to submit all receipts for purchases made using this funding. - 2.
-To be spent on one-time acquisitions and is not for recurring expenses. - 3.
+- 1. When a child is in their first placement, caregivers are eligible to spend up to a maximum of \$600 (per child/youth) without prior approval from the child or youth's caseworker or CSD worker.
+Caregivers are required to submit receipts for purchases made using this funding. - 2.
 Items that are child or youth specific belong to the child or youth.
-Items that are purchased to support the placement may remain in the home after the child or youth has been moved. - 4.
-The foster care caseworker/kinship caseworker should be consulted in regards to the disbursement of the allowance in order to help support appropriate policy compliance and the acquisition of required items. - 5.
-The initial foster care/kinship care placement allowance includes the funds available to foster parents/kinship parents that are provided to meet immediate clothing needs.
-Purchases with respect to bringing clothing up to standard must be done in conjunction with Regional Directive 3126-5 Clothing to Standard. - 6.
-To cover the cost of immediate school related expenses including school supplies. - 7.
-The following items may be covered strollers, high chairs, car seats, booster seats, change tables, beds, age specific toys, birthday gifts and personal incidentals, if the foster parent/kinship parent does not normally care for children in that age group. - 8.
-The following items/services are not covered respite, travel costs, eye glasses, electronic games or consoles, computers, recreation fees or equipment. - 9.
-If Edmonton Region foster parents/kinship parents are paying for the item or services they must submit their receipts for reimbursement using a Child Maintenance Invoice (CS 0011).
-Items purchased using the \$600 allocation is to be coded using the Initial Placement Allowance coding 5270120 on the invoice.
-Receipts are to be submitted no later than the first 10 days of the following month.
+Items that are purchased to support the placement may remain in the home after the child or youth has been moved. - 3.
+Caregivers may utilize this fund to meet immediate clothing needs and/or school related expenses. - 4.
+The following items may be covered strollers, high chairs, car seats, booster seats, change tables, beds, age specific toys, birthday gifts and personal incidentals, or other related child specific items, particularly if the foster/kinship parent does not normally care for children in that age group. - 5.
+The following items/services are not covered respite, travel costs, eye glasses, electronic games or consoles, computers, recreation fees or equipment. - Caregivers must submit their receipts for reimbursement using a Child Maintenance Invoice (CS 0011).
 If they are an Agency or CSD foster home/kinship home, their reimbursement process will apply.